HamdiOzkurt/AI-Powered-Portfolio-with-n8n-Chatbot/README.md

     cd n8n_web_sitesi
     ```

-2.  **Add Project Images:**
+2.  **Create Assets Folder and Add Images:**
-    For the website and README to display correctly, place the following images in the root directory of the project:
+    For the project to display correctly, you need to create an `assets` folder in the root directory, and an `images` subfolder inside it (`assets/images`).
+Place the following files inside the `assets/images` directory:
-    -   `profil.jpg` (for the website)
-    -   `n8n-data-ingestion-workflow.png` (for the README)
+    -   `n8n-data-ingestion-workflow.png`
-    -   `n8n-rag-agent-workflow.png` (for the README)
+    -   `n8n-rag-agent-workflow.png`

 3.  **Start the Local Server:**
     While in the project directory, run the following command: